wiicode/cybersecurity-framework/bronze-controls/effective-steps-to-cyber-exercise-creation.md

 ## Step 1: Be clear on what you want to exercise, and why

 Having clear objectives set from the start will ensure your approach remains focused.
 Consider conducting a risk analysis to identify the most critical parts of the business, and use the exercising to test this first.
 It is also important to make sure the teams being exercised have clear plans that inform how they should react to a cyber incident and that they understand.
 You will need well-defined response plans in place before you exercise; without these you have nothing to test.
-For more information on response plans, please refer to the [*BCSF*’s Small Business Guide: Response & Recovery](/collection/small-business-guidance--response-and-recovery/step-1-prepare-for-incidents).

 **Tips**